EventBooking/angular-layout-page/README.md

 ## install and run yourself
 ```
 npm install
-bower install
-tsd install
-gulp server
-(then load http://localhost:4000 in your browser)
+npm start (this will load up in your browser port 3000)
 ```